Kinetic modeling of knowledge and wealth dynamics in national and global markets: Acknowledgment

 \section{Acknowledgment}

 The research of all authors has been carried out under the auspices of GNFM (National Group of Mathematical-Physics) of INDAM (National Institute of Advanced Mathematics).
 MC was supported by the European Union and the Italian Ministry of University and Research through the PNRR project Young Researchers 2024-SOE {\it ‘Integrated Mathematical Approach to Tumor Interface Dynamics’} (CUP: E13C24002380006).
+MC has been partially supported by the State Research Agency of the Spanish Ministry of Science and FEDER-EU, project PID2022-137228OB-I00 (MICIU/AEI /10.13039/501100011033); by Modeling Nature Research Unit, Grant QUAL21-011 funded by Consejería de Universidad, Investigaci\'on e Innovaci\'on (Junta de Andalucía).
 The work has been performed in the frame of the project PRIN 2022 PNRR {\it ‘Mathematical Modelling for a Sustainable Circular Economy in Ecosystems’} (project code P2022PSMT7, CUP: D53D23018960001) funded by the European Union - NextGenerationEU and by MUR-Italian Ministry of Universities and Research.